openjdk/jdk/src/jdk.jlink/share/man/jlink.md

 ### Plugin `security-properties`

 Options
-:   `--security-properties=*filename*`
+:   `--security-properties=props=`*filename*`:include=`*filename*

 Description
-:   Overrides the security properties - if they exist - in the
+:   The `props` option overrides the security properties in the
-    `conf/security/java.security` configuration file with the properties in the specified file.
-Adds properties not present in the `java.security` file to the end of the file.
+    `conf/security/java.security` configuration file with the properties in the specified *filename*.
+Security properties with the same name are overridden and security properties not present are added to the end of the `conf/security/java.security` configuration file.

+    The `include` option adds an `include` statement with the specified *filename* to the end of the `conf/security/java.security` configuration file.
+The filename does not need to exist at `jlink` time.

+    Each option can be specified at most once.
+If both options are specified, the `include` statement is always added as the last line of the `conf/security/java.security` configuration file, after any
+    new security properties that may have been added.

 ## jlink Examples